Case Interview Practice

 How to solve

-• Consider external factors: market trends, competition, and regulations.
+• Consider external factors such as market conditions and competition.

 Framework adaptation examples